Considering retiring to South Africa? Then you’re at the right place! You’ll find all the information you need on this page. We’re discussing:

 What does it typically cost to visit a doctor?

-Prices vary, but it a GP visit could cost anywhere from R250 to R500.
+Prices vary, but a GP visit could cost anywhere from R350 to R500 or more.
 Rates are usually higher if your visit are over weekends or during the evening.

 What is the main difference between obtaining medical aid from a local provider as opposed to an overseas one?